baotonglu/dash/README.md

 # Dash: Scalable Hashing on Persistent Memory

 Persistent memory friendly hashing index, to appear at VLDB 2020.
 More details are described in our [VLDB paper](http://www.vldb.org/pvldb/vol13/p1147-lu.pdf) below.
+If you are interested in our work, please cite:

 ````
 Baotong Lu, Xiangpeng Hao, Tianzheng Wang, Eric Lo: